Ferries to Corsica

 ››› Can I also travel to Corsica by motorhome?

 Yes, motorhomes are permitted on almost all Ferries to Corsica.
 Many shipping companies offer special rates for campers – sometimes including camping on board.
-Please note that spaces are limited and should be booked early.
+Please note that places are limited and should be booked early.

-››› Is there on-board entertainment at Ferries?
+››› Is there on-board entertainment on the Ferries?

 Depending on the shipping company and ship, you can look forward to restaurants, bars, children’s play areas, TV rooms or even small cinemas.
 On night ferries, the focus is usually on peace and quiet.